 Meeting Michael Roberts

 We did manage to introduce ourselves to co-owner Michael Roberts briefly, but he was so busy at the coffee machine, we agreed to return another day for a quiet conversation.
 What a chore that will be!
 Next time, we’ll schedule a visit for afternoon tea.
-The desserts and cakes looked divine, and Gavin (the official Think Tasmania coffee connoisseur) adjudged his long black to be “excellent”.
-Although, the breakfast menu also sounded very enticing.
+The desserts and cakes looked divine, and the official Think Tasmania coffee connoisseur adjudged his long black to be “excellent”.
+The breakfast menu also sounded very enticing.

 A meeting (in person) with Michael and his wife Karen Goodwin-Roberts is long overdue.
 We’ve been long-time fans of the Taste Cafe at the Hobart Centre of Learning.
 Unfortunately we weren’t able to attend the launch of their latest book Island Harvest.
 I did manage a quick flick at the Castray Esplanade Food + Wine counter, and it would make a lovely Mothers Day present.
 Subtle hint, kids?